sabelle/bubbles/DEVELOPMENT.md

 ##### 4/28/19
 - [x] remove black radial(?) line on bubbles
-- [ ] add text >> find a way to save text inputs - .txt files?
+- [x] add text
-- [ ] add background sound
-- [ ] add option to change bubble color?
-- [ ] some additional features?

 :sparkles: :sparkles: :sparkles:
-removed black line on the bubbles by creating custom shape (custom particle). labeled buttons. added squares and working on adding text in the form of quotes printed on screen
+removed black line on the bubbles by creating custom shape (custom particle). labeled buttons and added a new shape, squares. i chose to add poems as text! these are all poems by e. e. cummings, my favorite poet. added a clear screen functionality.